Key takeaways

 If you don’t meet these requirements, the percentage of how much you’re eligible to receive depends on how long you served on active duty.
 You can apply for the GI Bill on the VA’s website, by mail, in person at a VA regional office or with the help of a VA representative.

 To apply for this program, you must first apply for the GI Bill.
-Then you can apply through your school’s financial aid office or with a military liaison.
-Whether you qualify and how much you get depends on a few factors, including:
+You can then apply through your school’s financial aid office or with a military liaison.
+Whether you qualify and how much you get depends on a few factors.

 • How many students are already enrolled in the program: Schools have a limited capacity for enrollment in the program.
 Enrollment is on a first-come, first-served basis, so apply as soon as possible at the start of the academic year.